 It is important that your attorney be familiar with these basic concepts.
 If you are a physician, pharmacist, or prescribing nurse facing a criminal investigation or prosecution involving prescription drug crimes, this discussion should sound familiar to you.
 If you would like to discuss these concepts further, call 503.274.4048, to learn more about my practice.

-Against the DEA, attorney’s successes comes in different forms:
+Against the DEA, my success has come in different forms:

 - I have kept four physicians “free on bail” pending appeal.
 The legal presumption and practice is that physicians are taken into custody at the time of sentencing, if not earlier, at the time of conviction.